-We have granted an option to the underwriters to purchase up to additional shares of our common stock at the public offering price, less the underwriting discount.
-The underwriters may exercise this option for 30 days from the date of this prospectus solely to cover any over-allotments.
-If the underwriters exercise this option, each will be obligated, subject to conditions contained in the underwriting agreement, to purchase a number of additional shares of our common stock proportionate to that underwriter's initial amount reflected in the above table.
+We have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase, from time to time, in whole or in part, up to an aggregate of shares from at the public offering price set forth on the cover page of this prospectus, less underwriting discounts and commissions.
+If the underwriters exercise this option, each underwriter will be obligated, subject to specified conditions, to purchase a number of additional shares proportionate to that underwriter's purchase commitment as indicated in the table above.